nordic-institute/xrd4j/documentation/adapter-implementation.md

 With these class implementations the example adapter creates a server adapter that has two extremely simple built-in services responding to two types of service requests.

-With default settings, the request and response elements would look something like these examples:
+With default settings, the request and response messages would look something like these examples:
 * received [request](../examples/request1.xml),
 * generated [response](../examples/response1.xml).